A Complete Guide to Pension Plan Comparison

 1. Deferred Annuity: Here, the payout begins after some time has passed from the time when the premium payments were made.
 These allow you to accumulate a significant corpus and also offer tax benefits.

-2. Immediate Annuity: In this, the payout begins immediately on depositing a lump sum amount.
+2. Immediate Annuity: In immediate annuity plans, the payout begins immediately on depositing a lump sum amount.

 Comparing the different plans available and verifying if they offer the kind of annuity you want is necessary to select the best guaranteed# return plans in India.